SteelDiamond/Non-Political-RSS-Feeds/README.md

 ➖ Mostly Free, some paywalls

-❌ Mostly Not free
+➖ Mostly Not free

-☠️ Paid, and can't avoid funding political news
+❌ Paid, and can't avoid funding political news

 ##### 8. User Interface - Does the site offer a good experience, or is annoying, abusive, or political?

+No one likes videos that play automatically, and if I do not want it playing, I certainly do not want them following me, and I absoultely do not want it playing unwanted political content.

+Other annoying features are things like modal dialogs that pop-up harassing you to give your e-mail, and basically anything that slows me down from getting to the article.

 ✅ Annoying feature free: Does not have autoplaying videos, videos that follow you, or other annoying features.

 ➖ Has an autoplaying video, or the video follows you, but it's relevant to the article.

 ❌ Has a video, regardless of auto-playing or following you contains politics you didn't ask for, or when it's done, jumps to politics.

-❌ Other annoying features
+❌ Other annoying features.

 ☠️ Has a video, auto-plays and follows you, and it's political in nature.

+☠️ Other major annoyance that is political in nature.
 </details>

 <details>